Study-Buddy-G2S6/study-buddy.github.io/index.md

 - Implement admin monitoring and gamification systems.

 ### Technology Stack (suggested)
-- Meteor + React for the web application.
+- Bootstrap + React for the web application.
-- MongoDB for user and session data.
+- PostgreSQL for user and session data.
 - FullCalendar.js for the session calendar UI.
 - Twilio API or Slack integration for notifications.